dfns/dfns-api-docs/api-docs/authentication/delegatedRegistration.md

 * `id` is an id that ties the user to the credential created in the user's WebAuthn client
 * `displayName` is the name that will be displayed to the user on the WebAuthn client's display
 * `name` is an additional value that will be displayed to the user on the WebAuthn client's display

+#### SupportedCredentialKinds <a href="#supported-credential-kinds" id="supported-credential-kinds"></a>
+* `firstFactor` a list of the credential kinds that are supported as a first factor credential
+* `secondFactor` a list of the credential kinds that are supported as a second factor credential

 #### PublicKeyCredParam <a href="#public-key-params" id="public-key-params"></a>